ch2i/iC880A-Raspberry-PI/README.md

 Raspberry PI iC880A and LinkLab Lora Gateway Shield
 ===================================================

-At the begining this shield has been created to help wiring between Raspberry PI and ISMT [iC880A][10] LoraWan concentrator Gateway (SPI version) and them put the whole thing into a outdoor enclosure such as this [one][15].
+At the begining this shield has been created to help wiring between Raspberry PI and ISMT [iC880A][10] LoraWan concentrator Gateway (SPI version) and to be able to put the whole thing into a outdoor enclosure such as this [one][15].

 Then I decided to add some funky stuff such like: